Ghanaian Student With Full PhD Scholarship Denied US Visa, Officer Gives Reason, Video

 The visa officer indicated that clarity and confidence matter in short interviews, adding that missing a question could break momentum.

-Offering recommendations to the unsuccessful applicant, the visa officer admonished the applicant to ensure he answers questions confidently during the next visa interview.
+Offering recommendations to the unsuccessful applicant, the visa officer advised him to answer questions confidently during the next visa interview.

 "If you do not hear a question, ask once clearly and answer briefly and confidently."